About Healing with Animals

-Asentia was formed in 2008.
-A group of us came together with the idea of sharing our various healing knowledge and skills with others.
+Healing with Animals started out in 2008 as Asentia when a group of us came together with the idea of sharing our various healing knowledge and skills with others.
 In 2009 Emily Robinson, Alison Roberts and myself established the Asentia College of Animal Healing to work primarily with animals and their carer’s.

 In 2010 the college became the first animal healing organisation to become a full member of the Confederation of Healing Organisations.
 In the same year we developed the first academic qualification in the UK for professionally trained animal healers.
 The BTEC Level 4 Professional Diploma in Animal Healing in partnership with Plumpton College, East Sussex was launched in January the following year.

 2013 saw the completion of the second successful BTEC course and we were proud to have received a Grade ‘A’ standard from Edexcel (examining board for BTEC qualifications) in both consecutive years.
-At the end of that year Emily then sadly moved overseas where she still continues to teach healing, and is still a strong supporter of the work Asentia carries out and Alison moved on to develop her Garden Design business.
+At the end of that year Emily then sadly moved to Australia and Alison moved on to develop her Garden Design business.
 The Asentia Team had shared their knowledge and experience on over 40 workshops and delivered more than 700 hours of academic teaching for BTEC to train professional animal healing therapists.

 Since then I have continued to run Asentia as Asentia Healing with Animals, holding small group workshops based on the foundation of theoretical knowledge and sound practical skills working holistically with animals and people.
 In 2021 I let go of the name Asentia to move forwards into the future where I believe the emphasis is on healing ourselves in order to heal others.
 Through learning about and receiving healing from the animals themselves, from nature and from each other we can all heal.